ObjColumnist/ConstrainTo/README.md

 ### Constrain to another view's frame

-If you want to constrain the frame of `redView` to that of `blueView` you would need to write:
+If you want to constrain the frame (top, left, bottom and right) of `redView` to that of `blueView` you would need to write:

 ```swift
 redView.constrain(to: blueView, insetBy: UIEdgeInsetsZero)